iap10/LLHG/Hand/func/README.md

 This will be the final three test code for Hand detection operation.
+We will select the fastest code